 The best solution to this problem is connecting 1st-party data directly to the advertising platform.
 Using Conversions API allows you to push data directly to Facebook, thus avoiding using cookies entirely, and making your campaigns that much more effective.

 To top it all off, by using LeadsBridge, you can automate the process.
-Connecting Conversions API to your CRM means that data is getting pushed to the platform and the results are being recorded properly.
+Connecting Facebook Conversions API to your CRM means that data is getting pushed to the platform and the results are being recorded properly.
 If you’d like to test our platform out for yourself, then sign up for a free 7-day trial today.